Joan Semmel: Heads (2007–2013)

 Joan Semmel's Heads (2007–13) feature self-portraits of the artist.
 Unlike Semmel's previous self-images, in these works she paints just her face.
 Intimate in scale and rendered in a variety of styles, these paintings adopt both the realism of her earlier With Camera works (2001–06), as well as the blurring of her Shifting Images compositions (2006–13).
-In a recent interview, Semmel elaborated on her decision to begin to paint the Heads.
-She outlined, “The way I started doing the heads was by taking those pictures in the mirror, and even though I didn’t usually use the heads I got it in the mirror because I’d hold the camera at waist level.
+In an interview, Semmel elaborated on her decision to begin to paint the Heads.
+“The way I started doing the heads was by taking those pictures in the mirror, and even though I didn’t usually use the heads I got it in the mirror because I’d hold the camera at waist level.
 Not always, but sometimes, so I got the face.
-Then I would take the heads off that picture—I didn’t shoot for the head, but I like the head that I got.”
+Then I would take the heads off that picture – I didn’t shoot for the head, but I like the head that I got.”

 Transparencies (2014–ongoing)

 Joan Semmel continues to meditate on the aging female physique.
 Recalling Semmel's 1990s Overlays series, many of these works feature silhouettes of her body superimposed over realistic renderings of her form.
 Interacting with one another, these dual images create what the artist describes as “dialogues … [which] entice the viewer to engage.”
-At the same time, through their layered compositions that invite narratives around movement and the passage of time, these paintings advance Semmel's decades-long engagement with chronicling her aging body.
+At the same time, through layered compositions that suggest movement and the passage of time, these paintings advance Semmel's decades-long engagement with chronicling her aging body.